Global-Witness/augmenta/README.md

 - [ ] Use chain-of-thought for more complex queries (or leave this to the user, but document it)
 - [ ] Allow the LLM to set/refine their own search queries
 - [x] Make it so that you can refer to other columns in the prompt
-- [ ] Make the search optional, some prompts may only need data that is already available
+- [ ] Make the search optional, some prompts may only need data that is already available in other columns
+- [ ] Scrape via proxy (oxylabs)
 - [ ] Cost (and [energy](https://huggingface.co/blog/sasha/announcing-ai-energy-score)?) tracker